 “ We needed to find a development model that allowed for increased speed in our evolution of the product without running up mountains of debt and expenses in the process. ”

 Outsourcing has already become the new normal, with many software companies having subsidiaries and offices in multiple countries around the world whether it be to support global clientele, to access expanded talent pools, or to reduce labor costs.

 Ascendix Technologies is a perfect example of this.
 We are a US-based software company that was once seeking a trustworthy partner to share our workload with.
-Here is our own software development outsourcing story that took us to five different IT outsourcing locations before we got the solution we were looking for.
+Here is our own software development outsourcing story that took us to seven different IT outsourcing locations before we got the solution we were looking for.

-We asked our Chief Executive Officer and Managing Partner, Wes Snow, to share this journey, compare each outsourcing location we tried, outline their pros and cons, and explain why we chose Ukraine as our offshore software development center.
+We asked our Chief Executive Officer and Managing Partner, Wes Snow, to share this journey, compare each outsourcing location we tried, outline their pros and cons, and explain why we chose Eastern Europe and Portugal as our offshore software development centers.

 Todd Terry, the CTO and managing partner, and I founded Ascendix in Dallas, the US back in 1996 as a VAR (value-added reseller) in the CRM (customer relationship management) space.

-What began as the building out of an industry-specific consulting practice slowly morphed into building reusable tools and modules and eventually gave way to considerations of building a packaged product, mostly focused on the commercial real estate industry.
+Over time, our consulting practice slowly morphed into building reusable tools and modules and eventually gave way to considerations of building a packaged product, mostly focused on the commercial real estate industry.

 Leveraging the research conducted as a CRM consultancy, we aligned ourselves with leading platforms in the space (Salesforce.com and Microsoft Dynamics) and began the buildout of ready-to-use products targeted for both large and small brokerages in the commercial real estate sector.